 Here comes the tough part- withdrawal.
 Toxic, codependent relationship addiction is very real, and can produce the same withdrawal symptoms as any other addiction including loss of appetite, irritability, sleeplessness and desperation.

 Toxic Love Rehab

 You’ll need to create your own toxic love rehab.
 A place where you can find other, healthier, ways to get your dopamine fix.

-Here’s some self-proven tips I discovered in my own self-love rehab.
-You can read about my journey here.
+Here’s some tips to help you recover.
+You can find more here.
 You have to treat it like any other addiction.